NicholasRabbit/Operating-Systems/6.S081/Notes of Operating Systems.md

   Processes communicate through pipes.

-- In the textbook, why would the `wc`(word count)  never stop when the file descriptors referring to the end of a pipe open?
+- In the textbook, why would the `wc`(word count)  never stop when the file descriptors referring to the write end of a pipe open?

-  The `read` on the other side of pipe will wait for new input if the `write` end of a pipe is open; the `read` will return 0 indicating the termination of a process when the `write` end close.
+  The `read` on the read side of pipe will wait for new input if the `write` end of a pipe is open; the `read` will return 0 indicating the termination of a process when the `write` end close.
 Apparently, it is important for a child process to close the write end before executing `wc`.